Geometric Design and Gait Co-Optimization for Soft Continuum Robots Swimming at Low and High Reynolds Numbers: Numerical Results

 For swimming at high Re, we consider the covariant acceleration metric related to the square of the active force applied to the system, which accounts for the dynamics.
 In this case, the optimal design-and-gait of the two-shape-mode swimmer shows significant efficiency improvements over the serpenoid swimmer, while adding more shape modes results in similar or decreased efficiency due to the additional cost of the extra degrees of freedom.\footnote{Note that the gait cycle is ultimately a circle immersed in shape space, and circles can inherently be described by two phase variables.
 More than two shape modes serves to handle cases where the cycle is potato-chip-shaped in the infinite-mode shape space.} The efficiency peak at the two-shape-mode again demonstrates the practicality of our approach---design-and-gait co-optimization can achieve a good balance between the number of actuators and efficiency.

 Fig.~\ref{fig:flexibility_comparison} compares the optimal design and gait of the two-shape-mode swimmer with other swimmers at low and high Re, respectively.
 For swimming at low Re, the comparison of curvature between the two-shape-mode swimmer and the infinitely flexible swimmer shows that the two-shape-mode co-optimization successfully reproduces most of the curvature trends of the infinitely flexible swimmer's optimal gait, with the exception of subtle details at the head and tail that cannot be captured by the weighted sum of the two shape modes.
+The normalized mean squared error between the two-shape-mode swimmer's curvature and that of the infinitely flexible swimmer is approximately 1.3\%.
 This results in nearly identical efficiency between them, highlighting the practicality of design and gait co-optimization for hardware implementation for soft continuum swimmers.

 For swimming at high Re, the comparison of curvature between the two-shape-mode swimmer and the three-shape-mode swimmer shows that adding the extra shape mode does not significantly alter the curvature.
 In fact, to avoid additional power consumption due to the extra degrees of freedom, the optimization tends to make the additional shape mode of the three-shape-mode swimmer as close as possible to being orthogonal to the original motion, thereby minimizing power consumption.